DrChristophFH/world-forge/wiki/magic/Warkas-Oath.md

 # Warkas Oath

 Named after Warkas Ogirius, the Warkas Oath is a magical ritual primarily used by the assassins of Grim.
-This ritual allows the summoner to utilize Dark Chaos Energy through the Weave of Magic.
+This ritual allows the summoner to utilize Dark Chaos Energy through the Magic Weave.

 ## Ritual